When did Roger Bacon live?

 Roger’s own family was rich enough to send him to school, where he learned Latin and Greek and logic and the scientific method.
 When he grew up, Roger Bacon taught at Oxford University.
 He specialized in Aristotle.
 A few years later, he left Oxford to teach at the University of Paris, where he also taught astronomy, math, and music.
 He met a brilliant student, Thomas Aquinas, there.
-Roger Bacon never married or had children.
+Like most medieval scholars, Roger Bacon never married or had children.

 When Bacon was almost 60, in 1266, he wrote his Opus Majus (the Big Work), almost all of it in one very hard-working year.
 The book covers a lot of different subjects.
 Bacon built on his reading of Greek and Islamic astronomers to show that the medieval calendar year of 365 1/4 days was not accurate enough.
 He suggested adding a day every 125 years.
 And that’s more or less what eventually happened.

 Roger Bacon also thought (wrongly) that the world was mostly dry land, not oceans.
 He may have drawn a map of the world, updating Ptolemy based on Islamic research.
 But if he did, it has been lost.
-Like the Chinese scientist Shen Gua, who lived a little earlier, Bacon also summarized and explained the works of many earlier scientists, especially ibn al-Hatham‘s work on eyes and light.
+Like the Chinese scientist Shen Gua, who lived a little earlier, Bacon also summarized and explained the works of many earlier scientists, especially ibn al-Haytham‘s work on eyes and light.